 2017 marks the 70th anniversary of India’s independence; an inspiring moment to reflect on the profound relationship between Britain, India and the subcontinent’s rich history and culture.
 For many, it is only the events of the British Raj and Indian independence that define the relationship of the two countries.
-Both Britain and India where in very different places 400 years ago and the interactions between both countries throughout those four centuries have come to shape our world today in more ways than one would expect.
+Both Britain and India were in very different places 400 years ago and the interactions between both countries throughout those four centuries have come to shape our world today in more ways than one would expect.

 The web series explores the tightly woven and at times tumultuous relationship between Great Britain and India.
-Through a series of eight short films, Inspirate and Image Nova will present a broader portrait of the two countries by focusing on the origins of the relationship, the people who changed the face of the subcontinent and the legacy of decisions made over the four hundred years that bring us to the present day.
+Through a series of ten short films, Inspirate and Image Nova will present a broader portrait of the two countries by focusing on the origins of the relationship, the people who changed the face of the subcontinent, and the legacy of decisions made over the four hundred years that bring us to the present day.

 Taking inspiration from the illuminated maps of the British Empire and the hand crafted artefacts in the exhibition, Inspirate commissioned artist, Lorna Dunn to create a hand painted installation artwork that contextualises the history of the two countries over the four hundred years.
-The installation consisted of three wooden panels, that summarised key milestones in the history of the two countries that led to independence.
-At its centre sats a television monitor which, over the course of the exhibition showed the videos from ‘400 Years: Britain & India’ series.
+The installation consisted of three wooden panels, which summarised key milestones in the history of the two countries that led to independence.
+At its centre sat a television monitor which, over the course of the exhibition showed the videos from ‘400 Years: Britain & India’ series.

 The project is the culmination of over four years of work during which time Inspirate and Image Nova have worked with Leicester Arts &Museums Service, Royal Collection Trust and the British Library to unearth a rich tapestry of relationships that are usually overlooked when considering the history of the period.
 As a whole, the art installation has been designed as a legacy artwork that becomes an interface between the broader exhibition and the public in our multicultural, modern day Britain.

 Funders & Partners